ptcrealitylab/vuforia-spatial-robotic-addon/kineticAR.md

 # KineticAR interfaces

-This is a reference to build a [**Vuforia Spatial Toolbox** (VST)](https://forum.spatialtoolbox.vuforia.com ) KineticAR prototype using robotic interfaces for any moving robot in 2D or 3D dimensions.
+This is a reference to build a [**Vuforia Spatial Toolbox** (VST)](https://forum.spatialtoolbox.vuforia.com ) KineticAR prototype using robotic interfaces for any moving robot in 2D or 3D.
 This is based on our [**Kinetic AR** UX framework](https://humanrobotinteraction.org/2020/schedule/) and it works with two components:
 * **Robotic Addon Interface** [To connect to the robot hardware]
 * **KineticAR Tool** [AR UI when looking at the robot with your mobile device]